Logo close icon

 MSc Mental Health and Substance Use

-How is the MSc Mental Health and Substance Use (Dual Diagnosis) taught?
+To find out more about this course, please download the Mental Health and Substance Use (Dual Diagnosis) MSc specification (PDF).

 Each module involves a variety of assessments including coursework, reports, case studies, viva voce assessment, digital story, critical appraisal of leadership and service-related research projects.